facebookresearch/labgraph/extensions/prototypes/labgraph_monitor/README.md

 npx create-react-app labgraph_monitor_extension
 ```

-Next, you will need to install dagre library and ReactFlow that help in layouting the graph.
+Next, you will need to install the dagre library and ReactFlow that help in layouting the graph.
-Run the below code to install them
+Run the code below to install them
 ```
 npm i dagre
 ```